 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-As explained in the PDD and verified during the site visit, the ALBRAS had achieved high level of AE stability control due to several improvements of equipment and operation control.
-Also the quality of raw material is very high considering the quality control of the supplier, Alunorte /10/, which is a neighbour to ALBRAS and the world largest alumina producer.
-No further quality improvement are likely to be achieved.
+Final Concl. improvement are likely to be achieved.
 There is no Brazilian regulation on PCF emissions established or foreseen.
 In conclusion, only alternative "a" and "c" could be considered as realistic and credible options, and in order to be clear on analyses, the alternative "a" is split on two cases: Case 1 correspond the implementation of project activity with electricity savings from the reduction of the anode effect (0.17%), Case 2 correspond to the implementation of thje project activity with increase the aluminium production (802 ton Al) with the electricity saved (0.17%).
-The scenario "c" is analysed as Case 3 corresponding to no implementation of any anode effect mitigation and increase the aluminium production to same amount as in Case 2 (800 ton Al) only by increasing the electric current CAR 1
+The scenario "c" is analysed as Case 3 corresponding to no implementation of any anode effect mitigation and increase the aluminium production to same amount as in Case 2 (800 ton Al) only by increasing the electric current /4/.
+The amount of aluminium of Case 2 is different of Case 3.
+DNV request correction of that.
+CAR-1 OK B.2.3.
+Has the baseline scenario been determined according to the methodology? /1/ DR The baseline emission calculations are according to AM0030 (version 01).
+It is calculated considering the anode effect frequency and anode effect duration for the period of 01 March 2004 to 31 March 2005, when ALBRAS reach stability in the anode OK